metomi/rose/sphinx/tutorial/rose/suites.rst

       At Rose 2/Cylc 8, using the :rose:conf:`rose-suite.conf[template variables]`
       section is the recommended way of working.
-Cylc will select a templating language based on the hashbang line at the start of the the ``flow.cylc`` file.
+Cylc will select a templating language based on the hashbang line at the start of the ``flow.cylc`` file.

       At Rose 2019/Cylc 7, these variables were instead set in sections called